richard-lyman/bob/README.md

 A micro REST interface to Redis (that can't get smaller).

-POST HTTP requests are a call to SET in Redis.
+POST HTTP requests are a call to SET in Redis using the POSTed body as the content.

 GET HTTP requests are a call to GET in Redis.